tonyedwardspz/tonyedwardspz/blog/_posts/2023/july/2023-07-03-adventures-in-foss-the-journey-begins.md

 These, though, are for future Tony to consider.

-## The next task
+## The next tasks

-Get backups and libraries from various places onto one hard drive, implementing a solid folder structure and naming convention.
+First up, [setting up some software on the Pi](https://tonyedwardspz.co.uk/blog/pre-heating-the-pi/) so that its safely accessible on the home network.
+Then, get backups and libraries from various places onto one hard drive, implementing a solid folder structure and naming convention.

 Fun.